Xilinx/XRT/src/runtime_src/doc/toc/cloud_vendor_support.rst

         # Start MPD in VM
         VM>$ sudo systemctl start mpd

+        #Enable these services If you want them to be in active even after reboot
+        Host>$ sudo systemctl enable msd

+        VM>$ sudo systemctl enable mpd

 The flow of downloading xclbin through SW mailbox and MSD/MPD is illustrated as below: